codio/knowledge/source/instructors/admin/integration/lms-systems/moodle.rst

 .. note::
    Restore is required as Moodle currently does not support importing of **.imscc** files.

-To confirm your setup, just click on any assignment available in Moodle.
+To confirm your setup, click on any assignment available in Moodle.
 If all configurations are correct, you will be redirected straight to the Teacher view of that assignment in Codio.